TomasHubelbauer/node-esm-loader-repro/README.md

 1. `nvm install 19` to install Node 20
 2. `node --version` to ensure Node version (I get 19.9.0)
 3. `npm install` to install dependencies
-4. `npm run test` to run the `health.test.ts` script
+4. `npm start` to run the `health.test.ts` script

 Notice the test passes and Fastify's `autoload` is inherit the `--loader` option and uses the `ts-node/esm` loader successfully to auto-load `routes/health.ts`.

 ```
-npm run test
+npm start

-> repro@0.0.0 test
+> repro@0.0.0 start
-> node --loader=ts-node/esm --experimental-specifier-resolution=node --test health.test.ts
+> node --loader=ts-node/esm --experimental-specifier-resolution=node health.test.ts

-ℹ (node:95453) ExperimentalWarning: Custom ESM Loaders is an experimental feature and might change at any time
+(node:4199) ExperimentalWarning: Custom ESM Loaders is an experimental feature and might change at any time
-ℹ (Use `node --trace-warnings ...` to show where the warning was created)
+(Use `node --trace-warnings ...` to show where the warning was created)
-✔ should be alive (472.711395ms)
-ℹ tests 1
-ℹ suites 0
-ℹ pass 1
-ℹ fail 0
-ℹ cancelled 0
-ℹ skipped 0
-ℹ todo 0
-ℹ duration_ms 2679.742161
+200 200
+true true
 ```